Search icon CANCEL

 Appcelerator Titanium Smartphone App Development Cookbook Second Edition

-In this chapter, we'll cover the following recipes:
+In this chapter, we'll cover the following topics:

 Introduction

-If you are intending to follow the entire chapter and build the LoanCalc app, then pay careful attention to the first few steps of this chapter, as you'll need to perform these steps again for every subsequent app in the book.
+If you are intending to follow the entire chapter and build the MyRecipes app, then pay careful attention to the Getting Ready section for this recipe, as it'll guide you through setting up the project.

 Getting ready